Grit Configuration

 Note: You do not need to list patterns which are defined in Markdown or .grit files, they are automatically merged in.

-Imported Patterns
+Imported Remote Patterns

 The patterns listed in the patterns field don't need be local to your module.
 If you want to enable a pattern from another module, you just need to name it in your list, prefixed with the module name and a #.